vidardb/pgrocks-fdw/README.md

 # Docker

-We can also support to run the PostgreSQL with RocksDB in docker container and you can refer to it [here](docker-image/README.md).
+We can also run PostgreSQL with RocksDB in Docker container and you can refer to [here](docker-image/README.md).